-- 125. Before the Massacre, the percentage of Black and White residents of Tulsa that owned their own homes was relatively the same.
-44 After the Massacre, Black homeownership in Tulsa declined almost 20% and the gap between White Tulsans and Black Tulsans ballooned and worsened each year, as discussed below. - 126.
-Due to the Massacre, the Black literacy rate in Tulsa decreased substantially and has not been on par with White Tulsans since. - 127.
-Due to the Massacre and its continuing impact, including the lack of Black business owners and professionals, Black Tulsans have a lower average occupational status and less educational attainment than White Tulsans. - 128.
-Due to the Massacre, thousands of productive, resourceful, and tax-paying residents of Greenwood fled never to return because of the continuing impact. - Defendants' actions during the Massacre and its aftermath destroyed the Greenwood community's leadership.
-The White mob murdered professionals and business owners who contributed to the community's prosperity, such as nationally renowned surgeon Dr. A.C.
-Jackson.
-Dr. Jackson was a prominent Greenwood resident who was brutally shot on June 1, 1921 by members of the angry White mob deputized and armed by Defendants while coming out of his home, hands raised.
-He bled to death while imprisoned at the Convention Center by Defendants.
+- 101. At least one third of those businesses destroyed in the Massacre were not reopened after the Massacre.
+Due to the foreseeable and indeed intended consequences of Defendants' unlawful acts, none of the businesses operating in Greenwood before the Massacre exist today.40 - 102.
+Before the Massacre, the percentage of Black and White residents of Tulsa that owned their own homes was relatively the same.
+After the Massacre, Black homeownership in Tulsa declined almost 20% and the gap between White Tulsans and Black Tulsans ballooned and worsened each year, as discussed below. - 103.
+Due to the Massacre and its continuing impact, the Black literacy rate in Tulsa decreased substantially and has not been on par with White Tulsans since. - 104.
+Due to the Massacre and its continuing impact, including the destruction of Black businesses, and the ability of Black business owners and professionals to earn a livelihood, Black Tulsans have a lower average occupational status and less educational attainment than White Tulsans. - 105.
+Due to the Massacre and its continuing impact, thousands of productive, resourceful, and tax-paying residents of Greenwood fled never to return because of the continuing impact.